- Search The Registry

 The NHL has a Diversity Task Force, a not-for-profit program designed to introduce children of diverse ethnic backgrounds to the game of hockey.
 The program's mission is to help and enable local youth hockey programs to teach hockey and other life skills, to economically disadvantaged children, creating a fun experience for boys and girls of all age levels.
 There are approximately 31 programs in various stages of development that receive support from the National Hockey League.

-Some current non-white players in the NHL, include Forwards:
+Some current non-white players in the NHL, including Forwards:

-George Laraque, Jarome Iginla, Mike Grier, Donald Brashear, Dustin Byfuglien, Nigel Dawes, Robbie Earl, Jamal Mayers, Greg Mauldin, Kenndal McArdel, Kyle Okposo, Wayne Simmonds, Anthony Stewart, Chris Stewart, Joel Ward
+George Laraque, Jarome Iginla, Mike Grier, Donald Brashear, Dustin Byfuglien, Nigel Dawes, Robbie Earl, Jamal Mayers, Greg Mauldin, Kenndal McArdle, Kyle Okposo, Wayne Simmonds, Anthony Stewart, Chris Stewart, Joel Ward

 Shawn Belle, Francis Bouillon, Trevor Daley, Mark Fraser, Derek Joslin